-Worldwide net sales for our Residential segment for the first quarter of fiscal 2021 increased 31.3 percent compared to the first quarter of fiscal 2020.
-This increase was mainly driven by strong retail demand for snow products as a result of favorable winter conditions in key regions, increased sales of Flex-Force battery-powered products primarily due to successful new product introductions; and increased shipments of walk power mowers ahead of our key selling season driven by continued strong channel and retail demand.
+Worldwide net sales for our Residential segment for the year-to-date period of fiscal 2021 increased 24.0 percent compared to the same period of fiscal 2020.
+The Residential segment net sales increase for the year-to-date comparison was mainly driven by continued strong retail demand for zero-turn riding and walk power mowers due to new and enhanced products, strong retail demand for snow thrower products as a result of favorable winter weather conditions in key regions and enhanced retail placement, increased sales of our 60V Flex-Force battery-powered home solutions products primarily due to successful new product introductions, and price increases across our Residential segment product lines.